lzim/teampsd/resources/github_guide/pull_requests.md

 ![](https://static.packt-cdn.com/products/9781783553716/graphics/B03497_01_09.jpg)

-2. **Or, you can delete your branch and start again from the most recent version on the master branch.**
+2. **Or, you can delete your branch and start a new branch from the most recent version on the master branch.**
 - Click on "Branches" from the main repository page
 ![](https://help.github.com/assets/images/help/branches/branches-link.png)